2019 Provincial Apiarist report

 American foulbrood (Paenibacillus larvae)

-American foulbrood (AFB), a bacterial disease of honey bees, was detected in 83 honey bee colonies or 1.77% of the colonies inspected in Ontario.
-This does not include six colonies which were incorrectly documented, due to a data entry error, as being infected with AFB.
-The 2018 data represents an increase in AFB from 2017 when AFB was observed in 1.18% of inspected colonies.
+American foulbrood (AFB), a bacterial disease of honey bees, was detected in 41 honey bee colonies or 0.82% of the colonies inspected in Ontario.
+The 2019 data represents a decrease in AFB from 2018 when AFB was observed in 1.77% of colonies.

 AFB remains a very serious disease of honey bees with the potential to cause economic loss within a beekeeping operation and at a population level.
 Beekeepers who observe symptoms of AFB should contact their local Apiary Inspector immediately.